kogakure/website-gatsby-stefanimhoff.de/content/sketchnotes/this-is-water/index.md

 <div>

-I always wanted to do a sketchnote for the Commencement Speech **This Is Water** to Kenyon College class of 2005 by the late **David Foster Wallace**.
-It was always one of my favourite philosophical speeches about the freedom of choice.
+I always wanted to do a Sketchnote for the Commencement Speech **This Is Water** to Kenyon College class of 2005 by the late **David Foster Wallace**.
+It was always one of my favorite philosophical speeches about freedom of choice.

-The sketchnote is based on the short film by _The Glossary_, who made a fantastic piece of art out of his speech.
+The Sketchnote is based on the short film by _The Glossary_, who made a fantastic piece of art out of his speech.

 </div>